 According to Arguelles, maintaining a good posture contributes to this method's efficacy.

 - Articulate well and in a loud, clear voice.

 This is very important in order to effectively learn the rhythm, structure, and sound of the language.

 Say the sounds as soon as you hear them.
 Don't wait for the entire word.
 In fact, at first you may only catch a small portion of what's being said and sound like you're speaking nonsense.

 This may feel silly at first, but its results will amaze you.
-By speaking out loud as soon as you hear Japanese sounds, you're developing a sense of how the language is structured and sounds, even if you don't understand everything that's being said.
+By speaking out loud as soon as you hear Japanese, you're developing a sense of how the language sounds and is structured, even if you don't understand everything that's being said.

 Don't worry if you can't catch and repeat everything.
 As you improve, you'll gradually begin developing the accent and rhythm of Japanese.
 You'll also understand more and more words as your studies progress.

 Some other great tricks for learning Japanese on the go include taking advantage of your morning subway or bus commute by studying flashcards, or listening to Japanese eBooks or music in the car.

 Make learning Japanese a part of your life, and you'll be amazed how much time you have to study when you learn on the go.